 The therapists at the MPSI Psychotherapy Center are taking part in a one- or two-year clinical fellowship.
-Each clinical fellow is at least a masters level mental health practitioner working toward licensure or a mid-career licensed psychotherapist deepening their clinical skills.
+Each clinical fellow is at least a masters-level mental health practitioner working toward licensure or a mid-career licensed psychotherapist deepening their clinical skills.
 All clinical fellows receive intensive supervision, training, and consultation to support the therapy that they provide.

-Angela Porter, MSW, LGSW
+Lucinda Moody, MSW, LGSW

 Lucinda completed her BSW at Grand Valley State University in 2017 and MSW at the University of St. Thomas in 2020.
 In addition to the psychoanalytic training received through her fellowship at the Psychotherapy Center, Lucinda has also completed CCTP and CCTP-II training to enhance her skills in working with clients who have a history of trauma.
 She spent her teenage years in Togo, West Africa, working in a small mission hospital with her family.
 She has experience working with people following disasters and currently runs a program that helps people with disabilities get involved in the amateur radio hobby.
 In her spare time, she enjoys playing the piano, gardening, and spending time with her two cats.

 Lucinda likes to empower clients to recognize and use their strengths to find their unique path to healing and balance.